Flack27/Obsidian/1 - Characters/NPC's/Minor/Matthias Cray.md

 ## Background

-Matthias Cray is an advisor who works as [[Guy du Bas-Tyra]]'s agent to destabilize [[Quathala Overview]] and make it vulnerable to Guy's takeover.
+Matthias Cray is an advisor who works as [[Guy du Bas-Tyra]]'s agent to destabilize [[Quathala]] and make it vulnerable to Guy's takeover.
 He presents himself as Baron [[Roderick Voss]]'s "trusted" advisor, but manipulates the Baron's paranoia and poor judgment to ensure the region appears weak and mismanaged.
 After successfully completing his mission in Quathala, Guy promotes him and brings him to the Immortal Bastion as captain of his secret police.

 ## Appearance & Mannerisms